MicrosoftDocs/sql-docs/docs/big-data-cluster/troubleshoot-pyspark-notebook.md

 1. Review the YARN UI

-   Get YARN endpoint from Azure Data Studio big data cluster. or run `azdata bdc endpoint list –o table`.
+   Get the YARN endpoint URL from the Azure Data Studio big data cluster management dashboard or run `azdata bdc endpoint list –o table`.

    For example: